google/WebFundamentals/src/content/en/updates/2017/04/getinstalledrelatedapps.md

 the Homescreen as a bookmark, and this data was not exposed to the system.

 If the user has installed the web app using the new Web APK functionality, it is possible to determine if your web app is installed.
-If you know your package id of your Web APK then you can use the `context.getPackageManager().getApplicationInfo()` API to determine if it is installed.
+If you know the package name of your Web APK then you can use the `context.getPackageManager().getApplicationInfo()` API to determine if it is installed.
 Please note that this is experiemental.